DONATE a car and FAMILIES ACCESS food

 Without a vehicle, workers are limited in their job search, receive fewer promotions and raises due to frequent tardiness from unreliable public transportation, and cannot take extra shifts.
-Additionally, children in low-income families without a vehicle are less likely to participate in after school and extracurricular activities, significantly limiting their socialization and creativity.
-Car ownership can have a positive impact for low-income families.
+Additionally, children in low-income families without a vehicle are less likely to participate in after-school and extracurricular activities, significantly limiting their socialization and creativity.
+Car ownership can have a positive impact on low-income families.

 Vehicle Ownership for Low-Income Families

 Donating your car to Vehicles for Change will help change a family’s life by giving them the tools they need to succeed.
 When low-income families have vehicle access, they experience increased wages and better health, and their children have fuller lives.
 Vehicles for Change relies on donations from community members like you to refurbish vehicles and resell them to eligible families in the area at reduced rates.

 With payments as low as $750, Vehicles for Change makes car ownership possible for families all over the Maryland, Virginia, Washington D.C. and Michigan areas when people like you donate a car.
 Since 1999, Vehicles for Change has provided affordable car ownership for over 5,000 hardworking families.
 About 75% of Vehicles for Change car recipients experienced higher wages and promotions in the workplace.

 The difference job security makes in a low-income household is paramount, but another important benefit of car ownership that is less frequently addressed is access to fresh food.
 Vehicles for Change provides an easy car donation process to help low-income families succeed and live a healthier life.